buttergrillcorn/growing-wiki/.site/content/how-to-manage-npm-packages-on-arch-linux.md

 These will allow you to install multiple versions of Node.js for development without the use of root privileges.
 Everything will be contained in your `$HOME` directory.

+Note: You will not need the `npm` package to be installed, it will be managed using the manager.

 So if you're on Arch Linux, you can install the managers using `pacman` like:

 ```bash